Hi-Folks/statistics/README.md

 // 36.0
 ```
 #### Stat::harmonicMean( array $data )
 The harmonic mean is the reciprocal of the arithmetic mean() of the reciprocals of the data.
-For example, the harmonic mean of three values a, b and c will be equivalent to 3/(1/a + 1/b + 1/c).
+For example, the harmonic mean of three values a, b, and c will be equivalent to 3/(1/a + 1/b + 1/c).
 If one of the values is zero, the result will be zero.

 ```php
 use HiFolks\Statistics\Stat;